Jacob Miller (musician): Musical career

-Acting
+Acting and personality

 Miller made an eponymous cameo appearance in the cult classic roots reggae film Rockers, alongside several roots reggae musicians including Gregory Isaacs and Burning Spear.
 In Rockers, Miller plays a singer for a hotel's house band—which is in fact Inner Circle—who are joined on drums by the film's eponymous hero, Leroy "Horsemouth" Wallace (himself a musician).
 The band plays a shortened, live version of Inner Circle's hit "Tenement Yard" during a scene.
-Although his part in the movie is small, it is one of the few videos of Miller in existence.
-The film depicts Miller as he was in real life—a fun-loving, food-loving, eccentric reggae singer.
+The film depicts Miller as a fun-loving and eccentric reggae singer who loves to play, eat, and sing.

-One Love Peace Concert and Heartland Reggae
+1978: The One Love Peace Concert and Heartland Reggae (film)

-In what were possibly his greatest performances of all time, Miller appeared at the One Love Peace Concert.
-The "Peace Concert" took place at the National Stadium in Kingston, Jamaica on 22 April 1978, along with many of the most popular Reggae acts of the day, including Bob Marley, Peter Tosh, Bunny Wailer, U-Roy, Judy Mowatt, Dennis Brown, and others.
-The event drew countrywide attention because two bitter political rivals—Edward Seaga and then-Prime Minister Michael Manley—were to meet onstage and shake hands in front of Miller and Inner Circle wrote a song for the concert titled "Peace Treaty", which was a reggae interpretation of the popular folk tune "When Johnny Comes Marching Home".
+In what were possibly his greatest performances of all time, Miller appeared at the One Love Peace Concert in 1978.
+The "Peace Concert" took place at the National Stadium in Kingston, Jamaica, on 22 April 1978, along with many of the most popular reggae acts of the day.
+Bob Marley, Peter Tosh, Bunny Wailer, U-Roy, Judy Mowatt, Dennis Brown, Althea and Donna, and many more roots reggae artists and locally famous Rastafari were in attendance.
+The event drew countrywide attention.
+Rising tensions between the two dominant political parties, the Jamaica Labor Party and the People's National Party, had many Jamaicans worried the concert would erupt into violence.
+Two bitter political rivals—Edward Seaga and incumbent prime minister Michael Manley—were to meet onstage and shake hands in front of Miller and other artists.
+Inner Circle wrote a song specially for the occasion titled "Peace Treaty", which was a reggae interpretation of the popular folk tune "When Johnny Comes Marching Home".

 Jacob Miller and Inner Circle sets are featured prominently in the concert documentary film Heartland Reggae, which showcases the musical performances at the "One Love Peace Concert", and chronicles the historical event of the aforementioned two political rivals shaking hands onstage.
-Miller played two separate sets at the concert—one at night on the main stage opening for Bob Marley and the Wailers, and during the daytime the following day on a small stage in an open field nearby the National Stadium.
+Miller played two separate sets at the concert—one at night on the main stage opening for Bob Marley and the Wailers, and during the daytime the following day on a small stage in an open field near the National Stadium.
 In both sets, Miller and Inner Circle played their new "Peace Treaty" song.
-During the outdoor set, as highlighted in the film Heartland Reggae, Miller brazenly donned a policeman's hat and lit an enormous spliff (until 2015 cannabis was strictly illegal in Jamaica), followed by a cheers of delight from the audience.
+During Inner Circle's daytime set on a smaller stage nearby—as highlighted in the film Heartland Reggae—Miller brazenly donned a policeman's hat and lit an enormous spliff (until 2015 cannabis was strictly illegal in Jamaica), followed by cheers of delight from the audience.